The following is a lightly edited transcript.

 How do you do it?
 I’m going to make five suggestions.
 For how do you do youth ministry so that you breathe young people who burn for Christ when all around their lives, he alone stands, and everything else falls away.
 That’s the young people we want.
 When all around my souls gives way, then he is all my help and stay.
 He’s the only kind that make any difference.

-1. You must go to the Word and think about it until it burns in you.
+1. You must go to the word and think about it until it burns in you.

 You must become meditators on the Bible.
 You must become students of the Bible.
 You must think about the things of the Lord.
 You must think about texts.
 I mean think, think, think about them until they burn in you.
 You must take the most familiar phrases, and instead of blowing over them, linger over them for an hour until they burn.
 You must come at them from every angle.
 It was very interesting what you said about the wings, this third pair of the wings of the Seraphim, so that they could continually get new angles and glimpses at him.

 At least that’s what I interpreted you to mean when they fly with their eyes shielded from his glory, and their feet protecting his glory from their contamination.
-They’re soaring all around him to see different angles of Him.
+They’re soaring all around him to see different angles of him.
 You must do that in the word, or you’re going to be boring on Sunday morning.
 You know when you’re boring, and that’s when you start doing cute things, and it will not make them burn, so you can’t be boring.
 You won’t be boring if you stay with the Bible until it burns.
 The problem is we’re lazy.
 We think only certain can be exciting about the Bible.

 The Bible is basically boring.
 A few people have the gift to make it exciting, but we do cute things.
 Look, the Bible is the most radical, wild, crazy, unbelievable book in the world.
 All you need to do is believe it.
 Believe it with all your might.
-I think it was 2 Sundays ago now, I was preaching a mission sermon, and it’s because of our mission’s conference.
-The text was Luke 9:52–60, where there’s three people come up to Jesus, “I’ll follow you wherever you go,” and Jesus says, “Foxes have holes, and the birds of the air have nests, but the Son of Man has nowhere to lay His head.”
+I think it was two Sundays ago now, I was preaching a mission sermon, and it’s because of our mission’s conference.
+The text was Luke 9:52–60, where there’s three people come up to Jesus, “I’ll follow you wherever you go,” and Jesus says, “Foxes have holes, and the birds of the air have nests, but the Son of Man has nowhere to lay his head.”

 Then the next one who says, “I’ll follow you, and first, let me go bury my father.”
 “Let the dead bury their dead.
 Follow me.”
 The third one says, “I’ll follow you wherever you go.
 First, let me go say goodbye.”
 “You put your hand to the plow, and look back.
 You’re not fit for the King.”
 This is not boring.
 This is crazy.
 You don’t recruit disciples like that, so I had to think on this.
 I thought of it all Friday.
 I thought of it part of Saturday trying to think, “How do I say this to my people so that I can recruit missionaries ready to lay down their lives among Muslims who don’t want them, to come?”

 It’s all in the phrase “follow me.”
 I just spent an hour or two thinking about the meaning of me.
-It’s a staggering thing when the Son of God, the creator of the universe, the most mighty, powerful being in all of reality says to you, “Follow me, me, me, me.”
+It’s a staggering thing when the Son of God, the Creator of the universe, the most mighty, powerful being in all of reality says to you, “Follow me, me, me, me.”
 We just lingered on the “me.”
 Then you put the two together.
 You got a person and you got a path.
 Look, who would think that the phrase “follow me” could be lingered over for hours until it burns in you, and you can make them burn with it, and so my first plea for you is to be Bible-people.

 Get into the word.
 Read it very slowly.
 Memorize it to slow you down, and then come at it from every angle as you fly around it under it, over it, beside it.
 Draw it up.
 Stretch it up.
 Penetrate in it.
 Get it.
 Don’t let it go.
 Grab it like Jacob grabbing the angel, and, “I won’t let you go until you burn in me so that I have something to burn with tomorrow.”
 That’s the way I preach.
 That’s the way I try.